The Halden Reactor Project

 - Innovative technologies

-The programme results are systematically reported in Halden Work Reports and in Enlarged meetings organized by the Project.
+The programme results are systematically reported in Halden Work Reports and in Enlarged meetings organised by the Project.
 Participants’ activities are also presented at these meetings.
 Special workshops with participation of experts are frequently arranged for in-depth assessments of specific issues.

-A number of organizations in the participating countries execute their own development work in collaboration with the Project.
+A number of organisations in the participating countries execute their own development work in collaboration with the Project.
 These bilateral arrangements constitute an important complement to the Joint programme.

 The Halden reactor was shut down permanently in June 2018.
 It has been regarded in many countries as a strategic asset for testing fuel and reactor components.
 The plant operation has always been very satisfactory and authority requirements have been fulfilled with ample margins.

-The experimental work has been supported by a solid technical infrastructure including workshops, electronics and chemistry laboratories and by a computerized Data Bank.
-Post irradiation examinations and rod refabrications are conducted in the Kjeller hot laboratory.
+The experimental work is supported by a technical infrastructure including workshops, electronics and chemistry laboratories, and results are stored in a computerised Data Bank.
+Post irradiation examinations are conducted in the Kjeller hot cells, as well as in external hot cells.

-The organizations participating in the Halden Project represent a complete cross section of the nuclear community, including licensing and regulatory bodies, vendors, utility industry and research organizations.
+The organisations participating in the Halden Project represent a complete cross section of the nuclear community, including licensing and regulatory bodies, vendors, utility industry and research organisations.
 The active guidance and scrutiny exerted by all participants on the programmes ensure that they remain focused on issues of direct and practical relevance.

 The programme is executed by the Norwegian Institute for Energy Technology (IFE) at its Halden establishment.
-All technologies and products developed in the programme are available to participants, who also have access to Halden facilities and expertise for their own development work.
-Several programme items have applications in a range of non-nuclear industries as demonstrated by a number of projects carried out in cooperation with participant organizations.
+All technologies and products developed in the programme are available to participants.
+Several programme items, especially within the MTO programme, have applications in a range of non-nuclear industries as demonstrated by a number of projects carried out in cooperation with the Project’s member organisations, as well as non-member organisations.